lolwww/azure-ubuntu-assesment/README.md

 # azure-ubuntu-assesment
-Runbooks for Microsoft Azure which help you to perform assesment across you Ubuntu estate on Azure.
+Runbooks for Microsoft Azure which help you to perform assesment across your Ubuntu estate on Azure.

 ### Before you start:
 ### 1. Automation account should have a managed identity assigned